anegostudios/vsme/README.md

+# Vintage Studio
-# VSME (Vintage Story Model Editor)
+## Codename: VSME (Vintage Studio Model Editor)

-VSME is a model editor for Vintage Story written in D, utilizing [gtk-d](https://gtkd.org/) and [asdf](https://github.com/libmir/asdf).
+Vintage Studio is a model editor for Vintage Story written in D, utilizing [gtk-d](https://gtkd.org/) and [asdf](https://github.com/libmir/asdf).

+Vintage Studio can create, edit and save Vintage Story models.

-This is currently in very very early phases and does not do much.
+Vintage Studio is in it's early phases and there's a lot of features still to add.